malumar/pbits/readme.md

 }
 ```

-More examples You find in bits_test.go
+More examples You find in pbits_test.go